 The top five states leading the demand for machine operators are California, Texas, Ohio, Wisconsin and Illinois, so employers in those markets are going to need to be extra competitive when sourcing talent.

-To get a deeper understanding of manufacturing and logistics space, read through our 2019 guide to hiring trends in manufacturing and logistics.
+To get a deeper understanding of manufacturing and logistics space, read through our guide to hiring trends in manufacturing and logistics in 2019 and beyond.

 6. choose your channels to find candidates